Karl Martz: Pre-War Studio

-During the period from 1935-1942, Martz was enormously productive, making colorful earthenware.
+During the period from 1935 to 1942, Martz was enormously productive, making colorful earthenware.

+Looking back decades later, Martz's wife Becky called this period "the golden years".

 In 1936 and 1937, his work was exhibited in the National Ceramic Exhibition in Syracuse, New York, and included in the exhibit circuit.
 This was the first of widespread recognition he achieved during the remainder of his life.
 Nationally syndicated journalist, Ernie Pyle, described Martz in 1940 as follows:

 Karl Martz is reticent, low-spoken, gratefully polite.
 He does not speak in arty terms. ...
 The parlor of his home is the exhibition room.
 In it today stand the most beautiful pieces of pottery I have ever seen.
 Each piece is an individual thing, almost with a soul.
 He never makes a duplicate of anything. ...
-The ingenuity and artistry that he fashions into his clay are actually touching.Pyle, Ernie, Traveling (a nationally syndicated column): Page 17, August 29, 1940.
-This clipping believed to be from The Cincinnati Enquirer.
+The ingenuity and artistry that he fashions into his clay are actually touching.

 Wartime

 By 1942, tourist traffic in Brown County, Indiana, had largely ceased due to World War II gas rationing.
 For the remainder of the war, Martz did research in ceramics at Carnegie-Illinois Steel Company and Armour Research Foundation in Chicago, Illinois.
 In 1944, he taught ceramic art part-time at the Chicago Institute of Design directed by László Moholy-Nagy, and at Hull House.